Laguna1989/CodeNummy_RootFinding_Bisection/readme.md

 ## 1. Calculation of mean values

 The first step will be to implement the calculation of the mean of two values.
-A function function implementation can be found in `src/bisection.cpp` as `calculate_mean(double L, double U)`.
+A function implementation can be found in `src/bisection.cpp` as `calculate_mean(double L, double U)`.
 It is your task to write a proper implementation.
-The respective tests can be found in `tests/bisection_calculate_mean_tests.cpp`.
+The respective tests can be found in `tests/bisection_calculate_mean_test.cpp`.

 ## 2. Bisection